thaliaasmc/42-piscine/README.md

 <h2 align="center">Projects</h2>
-The following table presents the basecamp's curriculum in chronological order in which it was completed by me.
+The following table presents the curriculum in chronological order by subject.

 |#	|PROJECT			                    |LANGUAGE	|XP	    	|
 |:-:|:--				                      |:-:      |--:		  |